 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 What further action do you need to take to control the risks?
 Who needs to carry out the action?
 When is the action needed by?
-Done All children and adults to anti bac their hands before and after use of the public park.
-All children and adults to wash hands before and after eating due to the hand to mouth contact.
-Children to be reminded of the importance of not mouthing items.
-Ant items mouthed to be immediately taken away and cleaned.
-Spread of the Covid-19 Coronavirus of the Staff, children and families, cleaning and senior leaders to ensure that Management team With immediate effect
+Done Spread of the Covid-19 Coronavirus Staff, children and families, plus their household members Social distancing: reducing the number of persons in the workplace at any one time.
+Adults to comply with the 1-metre rule.
+Staff to be reminded daily of the importance of social distancing both in the workplace and outside of it.
+Management checks to ensure this is adhered to.
+Take steps to review work schedules to reduce number of workers on site at any one time.
+Redesigning processes to ensure the social distancing of adults in place.
+Management team With immediate effect